 #6: Electrolyte Drink

 There are many electrolyte replacement tablets and powders that you can choose from.
 These options will help you rehydrate while also balancing your electrolyte levels.
-If you’re a heavy sweater or if you’ve completed an intense workout, you should make sure to drink a beverage with extra electrolytes as soon as possible after you wrap up your session.
+If you’re a heavy sweater or if you’ve completed an intense workout, you should make sure to drink a beverage with extra electrolytes or add an electrolyte packet to your water as soon as possible after you wrap up your session.

 #7: Sports Drink